Evolutionary games on the lattice: Payoffs affecting birth and death rates

-The proof of the second assertion simply relies on the fact that, with probability close to one when $K$ is large and regardless of the value of the payoffs, invasion paths expand at most linearly.
+The proof of the second assertion simply relies on the fact that, with probability close to one when $K$ is large, and regardless of the value of the payoffs, invasion paths expand at most linearly.
 The proof of the first assertion is more involved and is divided into three steps.
-First, we show that the process is sparse in $B_{4K}$ by time 1 then that it is sparse a positive fraction of time in this box until time $2 \sqrt K$, and finally that, conditional on this previous event, inner paths die out exponentially fast.
-Throughout this section, \begin{itemize} \item $\mathcal S$ denotes the set of sparse configurations, \item $\Omega_{in}$ is the event that there is an inner path from time 0 to time $2 \sqrt K$ and \item $\Omega_{tr}$ is the event that a transversal path reaches $B_{2K}$ by time $2 \sqrt K$. \end{itemize} To begin with, we prove that if the region $B_K$ is initially void in type~1 players then the process becomes sparse in $B_{4K}$ after a short time. \begin{lemma} -- Let $\ep > 0$.
-For all $K$, there exists $m_1 := m_1 (\ep, K, \bar a_{11}) < \infty$ such that
+First, we show that the process is sparse in $B_{4K}$ by time 1, then that it is sparse a positive fraction of time in this box until time $2 \sqrt K$, and finally that conditional on this previous event, inner paths die out exponentially fast.
+Throughout this section: \begin{itemize} \item$\mathcal S$ denotes the set of sparse configurations, \item$\Omega_{\mathrm{in}}$ is the event that there is an inner path from time 0 to time $2 \sqrt K$ and \item$\Omega_{\mathrm{tr}}$ is the event that a transversal path reaches $B_{2K}$ by time $2 \sqrt K$. \end{itemize} To begin with, we prove that if the region $B_K$ is initially void in type~1 players, then the process becomes sparse in $B_{4K}$ after a short time.